systemic-flaws/dapp-platforms/README.md

-# sys-flaws
+# dapp-platform
-A Collection of System Flaws
+Evaluation of dapp-plaforms

-Focusing on Crypto and the surrounding domains, usually development tools and processes.
+Focusing on Systemic Flaws that render the platform non-usable

 ## Platforms